AntiXeon/hARMful/README.md

 * **UnitTests**: unit tests to check that the different classes and modules are working as expected, without regressions.
 The unit tests use a home-made build system.
 They are run at each commit through the continuous integration;

 ## Dependencies
+Use the command line `git clone git@github.com:dcarlus/hARMful.git --recurse-submodules` to clone the repository and its dependencies.
 All the libraries require `cmake`.

 ### HOPEful
 * GLFW 3.2.1: https://github.com/glfw/glfw (for window and inputs)
-* GLEW 2.0.0: https://github.com/nigels-com/glew (for modern OpenGL functions)
+* GLEW 2.1.0: https://github.com/nigels-com/glew (for modern OpenGL functions)
+* Assimp 4.1.0: https://github.com/assimp/assimp (for importing 3D file models)

 ### MINDful
 * Recommended hardware: a "modern" Intel/AMD CPU with, at least, SSE2 support